berkkarahan/trivago-challenge/README.md

 # trivago zealpath challenge
 Click the [link](https://jobs.zealpath.com/m/case/detail/298) to the challenge.

+- Please see the [v2 branch](https://github.com/berkkarahan/trivago-challenge/tree/v2) of the repo where I go over the same project with different perspectives.

 ## Dependencies
 Due to quick prototyping there is no requirements file this time.
 However please manually install the following to make and run the project;